Driving Under the Influence of Drugs in KY: What You Need to Know

 - Antihistamines: Several antihistamines have a slow reaction time and impact coordination.

-- Decongestants: Many OTC decongestants can lead to dizziness, drowsiness, and anxiety.
+- Decongestants: Many OTC decongestants can lead to dizziness, drowsiness, and anxiety, which are distractions to driving.

 - Sleeping Pills: The residual effects of sleeping can impair motorists, even in the morning.